osok/md2gdocs/README.md

 - Ensure your Google account has permission to create documents and upload files
 - Try deleting `token.json` and re-authenticating

+## Supported Markdown Features

+✅ **Supported:**
+- Headers (H1-H6)
+- Bold, italic, inline code
+- Bulleted and numbered lists
+- Code blocks with language specification
+- Mermaid diagrams (all types)
+- Tables with header formatting
+- Nested lists

+❌ **Not Supported:**
+- Footnotes
+- Task lists
+- HTML blocks
+- Some extended markdown syntax

 ## Limitations

-- The script converts basic markdown formatting but may not support all markdown extensions
 - Complex Mermaid diagrams might timeout when using the API
-- Image sizing in Google Docs is set to default values (can be modified in the code)
+- Image sizing is set to default values (6 inches width for DOCX, 400x300pt for Google Docs)
+- Google Docs table formatting may differ slightly from DOCX

+## Files and Output

+- **Input**: `.md` markdown files
+- **Output (DOCX)**: `docx/` subdirectory (created automatically)
+- **Output (Google Docs)**: Creates docs in your Google Drive
+- **Ignored files**: See `.gitignore` for excluded files (credentials, output dirs, Python cache)

 ## Security Notes

-- `credentials.json`: Keep this file secure and don't commit it to version control
+- `credentials.json`: Keep this file secure and don't commit it to version control (Google Docs only)
-- `token.json`: Created after first authentication, also keep secure
+- `token.json`: Created after first authentication, also keep secure (Google Docs only)
-- The script makes uploaded images publicly viewable (can be changed in the code)
+- DOCX files are created locally and contain no sensitive information
+- Mermaid.ink API is used for diagram rendering (diagrams are sent externally)

 ## License